-- Secondary cells (also known as rechargeable batteries) are electrochemical cells in which the cell reaction is reversible, i.e. the cell can function as a Galvanic cell as well as an Electrolytic cell.
+- Secondary cells (also known as rechargeable batteries) are electrochemical cells in which the cell has a reversible reaction, i.e. the cell can function as a Galvanic cell as well as an Electrolytic cell.

 - Most of the primary batteries (multiple cells connected in series, parallel, or a combination of the two) are considered wasteful and environmentally harmful devices.
 This is because they require about 50 times the energy they contain in their manufacturing process.
 They also contain many toxic metals and are considered to be hazardous waste.

 Thus, the key concepts and the types of electrochemical cells are discussed.
-For more engaging content on electrochemistry, download the BYJU’S app from the Google Play Store.
+For more content on electrochemistry, download the electrochemistry PDF.